pulumi/pulumi-dotnet/README.md

 ```
 # Running integration tests

-When running integration tests via an IDE like Goland or VSCode, you need to have `~/.pulumi-dev/bin` at the start of your `PATH` environment variable and run `dotnet run install-language-plugin` before running the tests so that it uses the local language plugin, not the one that comes bundled with  your Pulumi CLI.
+When running integration tests via an IDE like Goland or VSCode, you want the Pulumi CLI to use the `pulumi-language-dotnet` plugin from this repository, not the one that comes bundled with your Pulumi CLI.
+To do this, in your terminal `dotnet run build-language-plugin` or simply `cd pulumi-language-dotnet && go build`.

-Alternatively, you can run `dotnet run integration test <testName>` or `dotnet run all-integration-tests` which will install the language plugin for you and put it in the right place just before running the test.
+Alternatively, you can run `dotnet run integration test <testName>` or `dotnet run all-integration-tests` which will build the language plugin for you just before running the tests.

 ## Public API Changes